 Each 9 g of Questran100 or generic cholestyramine (1 dose, 1 packet, or 1 level scoop),188 5.5 g of Prevalite (1 dose, 1 packet, or 1 level scoop),187 or 5 g of Questran Light100 or generic cholestyramine light (1 dose, 1 packet, or 1 level scoop)188 contains about 4 g of anhydrous cholestyramine resin.100 187 188

 In calculating pediatric dosages, each 100 mg of the commercially available powders contains either 44.4 mg (e.g., Questran, generic cholestyramine), 72.7 mg (e.g., Prevalite), or 80 mg (e.g., Questran Light, generic cholestyramine light) of anhydrous cholestyramine resin.100 187 188

 Dyslipidemias or Pruritus Associated with Partial Cholestasis

-Usual maintenance dosage recommended by manufacturers is 8–16 g daily, given in 2 divided doses.100 187 188 Usual dosage range suggested by National Cholesterol Education Program (NCEP) expert panel is 4–16 g daily.186
+Usual maintenance dosage recommended by manufacturers is 8–16 g daily, given in 2 divided doses.100 187 188 Usual dosage range suggested by Third Report of the National Cholesterol Education Program (NCEP) (Adult Treatment Panel [ATP] III) is 4–16 g daily.186

 In patients with preexisting constipation: Initially, 4 g of anhydrous resin (1 packet or 1 level scoop) once daily for 5–7 days; then increase dosage to 4 g twice daily and monitor constipation and serum lipoprotein values, at least twice, 4–6 weeks apart.100 187 188 Thereafter, increase dosage as needed by 1 dose (i.e., 4 g) per day (at monthly intervals) with periodic monitoring of serum lipoprotein values.100 187 188